OperaLatinaAdnotata/OLA/query/cts.md

 ## CTS (Structure)

-The metadata concerning CTS URNs (including author names and work titles) were retrieved automatically from the texts.
+The metadata concerning CTS URNs (including author names and work titles) were retrieved automatically from the original texts.
 This means that their values may contain inconsistencies and errors, which can also be found in the [table](./table_keys_values.md).
-The errors should be reported as issues in the corresponding repositories.
+The errors should be reported as issues in the corresponding repositories (see [README.md](../README.md)).

 The field `cts` refers to a passage inside a work.
 In the [table](./table_keys_values.md), the column `cts` tries to provide